TiannanSha/ada-data-story/index.md

 That means even the gdpgrowth have no significant causal effect, it's still the most important feature.

+### Conclusion

+Our result shows clearly that even though the GDP Growth is the most important feature in the Random Forest model, it can not show that it have significant causal effect.
+Using Random Forest to do causal inference can't make sense.

+However, our result may be not very good because there are only limited number of positive samples.
+If we can get more balanced dataset, we can get a better result.

 ```markdown
 Syntax highlighted code block